phxjrp3280/phxjrp3280.github.io/README.md

   Ajax makes the call to the API.

 Contributing
 I borrowed heavily from classroom examples.
-Authors, whose techniques I blatenly mirrored, are Brendan Quirk, Jerrica Bobadilla, Matt Huntington and Karolin Rafalski.
+Authors, whose techniques I blatenly mirrored (in alphabetical order) are , Jerrica Bobadilla, Matt Huntington,  Karolin Rafalski and Brendan Quirk

 Step 1
 Option 1